Startup business tips from advisors

 - No backup scenarios in case your plan fails

-- Too stubborn about your truth being the only truth
+- Too stubborn about your truth is the only truth

 - Wait until you've built in enough security